CharlesAverill/volpic/log.md

 before February 7th, when I'll be presenting this research at the Dallas Hackers' Association as my final talk there.

+I just made the mistake of trying to refresh/solidify my instructions on compiling FPC with my changes, and I now understand the volatility of the tree dump format that the FPC maintainers warned me about.
+The compiler started inlining things like fpc_dynarray_high, a function I had just got to work!
+Thankfully, I was able to fork FPC on the last stable version, 3.2.3, and reapply my changes, preserving the behavior I needed.
+I'll now just keep my own branch of FPC and set it as a dependency of VOLPIC.

 # Correctness

 # Verification